Algiers Metro Information

 Algiers metro map

-The fare is 1.40 euros, making metro travel affordable for most residents and city guests.
+The fare is €1.40, making it affordable for most residents and visitors to the city.

 Lines and stations

-La Grande Poste Station:
+La Grande Poste Station

-Khelifa Boukhalfa Station:
+Khelifa Boukhalfa station

-Idir Aissat Station:
+Idir Aissat station

-Hamma / Jardin d’Essais Stations:
+Hamma / Jardin d’Essais stations

-Les Fusillés Station:
+Les Fusillés station

-Amirouche Station:
+Amirouche station

-Sun and Sea Station:
+Sun and sea station

-Hai El Badr Station:
+Hai El Badr station

 Connections with other systems

-Finally, like in any city, the bus transportation system mustn’t be overlooked.
-The Entreprise de Transport Urbain et Suburbain (ETUSA) operates more than a hundred lines along with a couple of public lifts.
+Finally, as in any city, we can’t forget the bus system.
+The Entreprise de Transport Urbain et Suburbain (ETUSA) operates more than a hundred lines, as well as several public lifts.

 Airport Connections